 Once the curtain lifts, we are introduced to Lacy Shorts (played by an effective Leah Johnson ’27), our Miss Idaho in waiting.
 In a bout of child-like wonder, or perhaps dysregulated excitement, Miss Idaho releases noxious squeals ahead of her appearance on “America’s Most Wanted” — the “oldest, biggest, most prestigious pageant in the world.”

 As Lacy prepares to depart for the Las Vegas stage on a crowded bus full of other contestants, our enterprising journalist awaits.
-Bella D’Bahl, powerhouse and star Alison Sildorff ’25, is covering this small town spectacle as the sole reporter at the “Mercator Weekly.”
+Bella D’Bahl, powerhouse and star Alison Silldorff ’25, is covering this small town spectacle as the sole reporter at the “Mercator Weekly.”

 While many audience members dream of having a character based on them, I am left to ponder the legitimate possibility.
-Sildorff and I were roommates junior year, a fact I share for transparency’s sake, and of course, the subtle brag.
+Silldorff and I were roommates junior year, a fact I share for transparency’s sake, and of course, the subtle brag.

 As she interviews Miss Idaho, and her fellow contestants burst out into song about their excitement for the trip to come, catastrophe strikes.